SLAT EQUALITY STATEMENT AND OBJECTIVES

-The central purpose of the South Lincolnshire Academies Trust and our schools, currently Bourne Academy, Spalding Academy and Giles Academy is to help all students to develop their unique potential to the full.
+The central purpose of the South Lincolnshire Academies Trust and our schools, currently Bourne Academy, Spalding Academy, Giles Academy and Cowley Academy is to help all students to develop their unique potential to the full.
 The aim of our Equality and Diversity Policy is to help ensure that all have this opportunity and that all are treated fairly and justly.
 Unfair treatment on the grounds of disability, gender, race, sexual orientation, colour, religion/ belief, ethnic or national origins is unacceptable.

 We recognise the uniqueness of each individual and value their contributions to the school and the community.
 Our aim is to enable everyone to value, respect and live in harmony with others.
 We recognise a school has a responsibility to promote good relations and positive mutual respect between members of different groups.

 Our approach to equality is based on the following principles: